 In addition to wage-loss benefits, an injured worker is entitled to payment of reasonable surgical and medical expenses for treatment of the injury, including:

-- Hospital treatment and services
+- Hospital care and services

 - Orthopedic appliances and prosthetic devices